-- For every chapter of reading (there are 12 total), you will write a journal entry between 7-10 sentences.
+- For every quarter-section of reading, you will write four journal entries of between 7-10 sentences.
 You will choose a direct quote/passage from the text and write about its overall significance, deeper meaning, and/or how you relate to it.
 (Your passage does not count as part of your sentences)

 - You should have a total of 12 journal entries

 - Ideas you may choose to include:

 - Literary Analysis

 - Metaphors, allegory, similes, allusions, morals etc.

 - Ideas for experiences you may choose to relate:

 - Memories

-- Other works/pop-culture
+- Other works/ pop-culture

 - o Real-life scenarios

 - Ethical/ social dilemmas